Ircam-R-IoT/ircam-riot-firmware/README.md

 #### quick start

-* Download and install Energia version 17 or lower from [energia.nu/download/](http://energia.nu/download/#previousreleases).
+* Download and install Energia version 17 from [energia.nu/download/](http://energia.nu/download/#previousreleases).
 * Modify the `cc3200.ld` file and change the `HEAP_SIZE` value to `0x00008000` :
 	* on Windows this file is located into `C:\Program Files(x86)\energia-0101E0017\hardware\cc3200\cores\cc3200`
 	* on Mac OS, right-click on the Energia application and select "show package contents", then go to `Contents/Resources/Java/hardware/cc3200/cores/cc3200`